 - 1. Must meet all above requirements for class E through C officials - 2.
 Must be able to demonstrate adequate proficiency as a judge and referee for forms and sparring competition. - Must have been a class C official for a minimum two years or worked at a minimum of two National Championships for a minimum of two days each.
 (The National being used to upgrade counts as one of the two Nationals.) - 4.
 Minimum age of 18 - 5.
 Minimum rank of 1st Dan Black Belt - 6.
 Must attend a yearly District/Regional Clinic and workshop - Must request to be evaluated at the AAU National Championships when registering for the event - 8.
 Must pass written test and practical evaluation by an 80% combined score.
+Weighting of the written test shall be 30% and weighting of the practical evaluation shall be 70% of combined score.
+The Candidate must make a minimum of 70 on the written test.
 Candidate will be evaluated on performance as a judge and referee for forms and sparring competition.
-To be eligible for evaluation, a candidate must work a minimum of three full days during the Nationals Championship - 9.
-Must work six AAU licensed events as a Class C official.
+To be eligible for evaluation, a candidate must work a minimum of three full days during the Nationals Championship - Must work six AAU licensed events as a Class C official.
+Each full day worked at a National tournament will be considered a licensed event.

-Certification issued by Officials Program Administrator upon successful completion of performance evaluation
+1. Certification issued by Officials Program Administrator upon successful completion of performance evaluation